+The Custodian is TEA Custodians (Forest Enterprises) Limited, a wholly owned subsidiary of the Supervisor.
 The Custodian will hold the title to the Property in its name for the LP.
 The interrelationship between the Investors (as limited partners), the LP and the GP (Investors being beneficial shareholders) is set out in the DOSM.